-- (1) Percentages based upon 12,261,199 common units issued and outstanding as of February 24, 2020.
-Unless otherwise noted, beneficial ownership is less than 1%. - (2) Mr. Robertson may be deemed to beneficially own 505,861 common units owned in his individual capacity, 1,739,007 common units in his capacity as controlling shareholder of Western Pocahontas Corporation, 156,000 common units in his capacity as the sole member of Robertson Coal Management LLC, which is the sole member of GP Natural Resource Partners, which is the general partner of NRP (GP) LP, 5,293 common units in his capacity as controlling shareholder of GNP Management Corporation and 5,234 common units held by his spouse, Barbara M. Robertson.
-Mr. Robertson's address is 1415 Louisiana Street, Suite 2400, Houston, Texas 77002. - (3) Western Pocahontas Corporation has sole voting and sole dispositive power with respect to 11,021 common units and shared voting and shared dispositive power with respect to 1,727,986 common units in its capacity as the general partner of Western Pocahontas Properties Limited Partnership.
+(1) 12,505,996 common units issued and outstanding as of March 1, 2022.

+- (2) Mr. Robertson, Jr. may be deemed to beneficially own 573,208 common units owned in his individual capacity, 1,739,007 common units in his capacity as controlling shareholder of Western Pocahontas Corporation, 156,000 common units in his capacity as the sole member of Robertson Coal Management LLC, which is the sole member of GP Natural Resource Partners, which is the general partner of NRP (GP) LP, 5,293 common units in his capacity as controlling shareholder of GNP Management Corporation and 5,234 common units held by his spouse, Barbara M. Robertson.
+Mr. Robertson, Jr.'s address is 1415 Louisiana Street, Suite 2400, Houston, Texas 77002. - (3) Western Pocahontas Corporation has sole voting and sole dispositive power with respect to 11,021 common units and shared voting and shared dispositive power with respect to 1,727,986 common units in its capacity as the general partner of Western Pocahontas Properties Limited Partnership.
 The business address of Western Pocahontas Corporation is 5260 Irwin Road, Huntington, West Virginia 25705. - (4) Western Pocahontas Properties Limited Partnership has sole voting and sole dispositive power with respect to 0 common units and shared voting and shared dispositive power with respect to 1,727,986 common units.
-The business address of Western Pocahontas Properties Limited Partnership is 5260 Irwin Road, Huntington, West Virginia 25705.

-- (5) According to a Schedule 13G filing with the SEC on January 31, 2020, JPMorgan Chase & Co. holds sole voting power and sole dispositive power with respect to 1,050,335 common units in the Partnership.
-The business address of JPMorgan Chase & Co. is 270 Park Ave., New York, NY 10017. - (6) According to a Schedule13G filing with the SEC on January 31, 2020, The Goldman Sachs Group holds shared voting power and shared dispositive power with respect to 835,403 common units in the Partnership.
-The business address of The Goldman Sachs Group is 200 West Street, New York, NY 10282. - (7) Mr. Gordy may be deemed to beneficially own 5,000 common units owned by Minion Trail, Ltd. and 2,000 common units owned by Rock Creek Ranch 1, Ltd. - (8) Mr. Morian may be deemed to beneficially own 344,863 common units owned by Shadder Investments and 60,097 common units owned by Mocol Properties. - (9) Mr. Robertson III may be deemed to beneficially own 9,783 common units held CIII Capital Management, LLC, 10,000 common units held by BHJ Investments, 19,663 common units held by The Corbin James Robertson III 2009 Family Trust and 39 common units held by his spouse, Brooke Robertson.
-The address for CIII Capital Management, LLC is 1415 Louisiana Street, Suite 2400, Houston, Texas 77002, the address for BHJ Investments is 1415 Louisiana Street, Suite 2400, Houston, Texas 77002 and the address for The Corbin James Robertson III 2009 Family Trust is 1415 Louisiana Street, Suite 2400, Houston, Texas 77002.
-The following common units are pledged as collateral for loans: 51,987 common units owned by Mr. Robertson III. - (10) Mr. Smith may be deemed to beneficially own 355 common units owned by the SP Smith 2002 Revocable Trust.
+The business address of Western Pocahontas Properties Limited Partnership is 5260 Irwin Road, Huntington, West Virginia 25705. - (5) According to a Schedule 13G filing with the SEC on February 3, 2022, JPMorgan Chase & Co. holds sole voting power and sole dispositive power with respect to 1,028,351 common units.
+The business address of JPMorgan Chase & Co. is 383 Madison Avenue., New York, NY 10179. - (6) According to a Schedule 13G filing with the SEC on January 25, 2022, The Goldman Sachs Group holds shared voting power and shared dispositive power with respect to 1,112,356 common units in the Partnership.
+The business address of The Goldman Sachs Group is 200 West Street, New York, NY 10282.

+- (7) Mr. Morian may be deemed to beneficially own 344,863 common units owned by Shadder Investments and 60,097 common units owned by Mocol Properties. - (8) Does not include 4,354 common units awarded pursuant to NRP's long-term incentive plan that Mr. Navarre has elected to defer settlement of until 90 days following the date that he no longer serves on NRP's board. - (9) Mr. Robertson III may be deemed to beneficially own 9,783 common units held by CIII Capital Management, LLC, 10,000 common units held by BHJ Investments, 19,663 common units held by The Corbin James Robertson III 2009 Family Trust and 39 common units held by his spouse, Brooke Robertson.
+The address for CIII Capital Management, LLC is 1415 Louisiana Street, Suite 2400, Houston, Texas 77002, the address for BHJ Investments is 1415 Louisiana Street, Suite 2400, Houston, Texas 77002.
+The following common units are pledged as collateral for loans: 68,873 common units owned by Mr. Robertson III. - (10) Does not include 15,362 common units awarded pursuant to NRP's long-term incentive plan that Mr. Smith has elected to defer settlement of until 90 days following the date that he no longer serves on NRP's board.
+Mr. Smith may be deemed to beneficially own 355 common units owned by the SP Smith 2002 Revocable Trust. - (11) NRP's directors and executive officers as a group consists of 14 individuals.